dimajix/flowman/docs/spec/job/index.md

     # The executions block allows fine-grained control over which targets should participate in which execution phase.
     # This helps to reduce the total amount of work, especially when executing parameter ranges.
     executions:
+      # The following entry completely disables the VALIDATE phase
+      - phase: validate
+        cycle: never
       # The CREATE phase should only be executed once at the beginning of each parameter range
       - phase: create
-        sequence: first
+        cycle: first
-        # You can also omit the targets, if you want to have all of them
+        # You can also omit the targets altogether, if you want to execute all of them.
         targets: .*
       # You are allowed to specify a single phase more than once
       - phase: build
-        sequence: always
+        cycle: always
         targets:
           # The following regular expressions matches all targets ending with "_daily"
           - .*_daily
       - phase: build
-        sequence: last
+        cycle: last
         targets:
           # The following regular expressions matches all targets ending with "_full"
           - .*_full
       # Documentation should only be generated for the last entry in the execution sequence
       - phase: verify
-        sequence: last
+        cycle: last
         targets: documentation
 ```